SharmaRupali/scikit-multilearn/docs/source/visualize_network.rst

     for u,v,d in G.edges(data=True):
         weights.append(d['weight'])

-We need to normalize the weights so that all the wights are in propotion and we won't have inconsistencies while drawing the network
+We need to normalize the weights so that all the wights are in proportion and we won't have inconsistencies while drawing the network

 .. code-block:: python